Groomed trail with tracks and a skating lane at Cross Country Ski Headquarters in Michigan

 3. Integrated xc ski binding systems, which provided substantial improvements in simplicity of boot/binding interface and control in the mid 70's.

 4. Bill Koch won the Olympic silver medal in 1976 and World Cup in 1982, the first American to ever win at that level.
 The Nordic Trak exerciser used the Koch image as a fitness icon in advertisements for years.
-In 2010, there was US Olympic medalists in Nordic Combined and in 2012 there was a World Cup winner in women's sprint.
+In 2010, there were US Olympic medalists in Nordic Combined and in 2012 there was a World Cup winner in women's sprint.
+Kikkan Randall and Jessie Diggins won the first Olympic gold medal in a team sprint competition, and during her ski racing career Jessie got on the World Cup XC ski podium 90 times including 4 Olympic medals.

-7. Revolution Skis developed by Fischer led the way to shorter skis, which were easier to use and consolidated ski sizing and simplified ski selection.
+7. Revolution Skis developed by Fischer led the way to shorter skis, which were easier to use and consolidated ski sizing to simplify ski selection.
+Ski sizing and selection would soon be categorized by the skier’s weight.

 8. New lighter clothing with synthetic and breathable materials was more conducive to xc skiing comfortably; company brands such as Mother Karen led the way in the late 1970's.